 Collection Scope and Content Summary

-The collection includes Mary Mothersill's philosophical writing, publication correspondence, drafts and revisions, peer reviews, and annotated copies of the works of other philosophers.
+The collection includes Mary Mothersill's philosophical writing, publication correspondence, drafts and revisions, peer reviews, a copy of her text Beauty Restored with handwritten annotation, a videotape recording of her presidential address (titled "Old Age") at the 1998 American Philosophical Association meeting, and annotated copies of the works of other philosophers.
 There are course curricula, material generated by conferences, office files generated by academic administrative meetings and responsibilities, material documenting the activities of the Department of Philosophy, and files generated by student-led councils and committees related to school governance.
 Also present in the collection is correspondence with and annotated drafts of work by Arnold Isenberg, a friend and colleague of Mothersill's, dating from 1962, and one folder devoted to material relating to Linda LeClair, including correspondence from strangers reacting to the 1968 controversy.
 There is some material documenting Mothersill's accomplishments, including a Curriculum Vitae, and newspaper clippings dating back to the 1950s and her time at Vassar.

 - Mothersill, Mary (Creator, Person)

 This collection has no restrictions and is is located on-site.

 Permission to publish material from the collection must be requested from the Barnard College Archives.
 The Barnard College Archives approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.